 Run-off from pesticides can also spread pollution, which is harmful to animals and other plants.

-Hearts of palms from palm trees with one stalk-like coconut or juçara will be the least sustainable, so opt for peach palm or acai palms.
+Hearts of palm from palm trees with one stalk-like sabal palms (cabbage palms), juçara palms or coconut palms are the least sustainable, so opt for peach palm or acai palms.